Let your Real Estate Professional take the risk!

-Build your professional profile with big marketing campaigns.
+Build their own professional profile with big marketing campaigns.

-To get your sellers committed make sure they spend as much as possible upfront.
+Get the seller committed by making sure they agree to spend as much money as possible upfront.

 Have a look at the suggested marketing campaign below.
 Most of which is for the purpose of achieving the above two goals:

-When this campaign was first shown to the prospective sellers, it was doubtlessly delivered to them with certainty, confidence and an insistence that every aspect was necessary to ensure that the best buyer is found.
+When a campaign like this is shown to the prospective sellers, it is delivered to the seller with certainty, confidence and an insistence that every aspect is necessary to ensure that the best buyer is found.

 Now imagine it's a month down the track and the auction has just gone silent.
-The price you were promised hasn't been reached and now there is a crowd of buyers and curious neighbours waiting outside.
-The agent walks in and proceeds to tell you how "you need to meet the market" and "if we don't sell now we will need to run a new advertising campaign".
-You are essentially being given two choices:
+The price the seller was promised hasn't been reached and now there is a crowd of buyers and curious neighbours waiting outside.
+The agent walks in and proceeds to tell the seller how "you need to meet the market" and "if we don't sell now we will need to run a new advertising campaign".
+They are essentially being given two choices:

 Accept a lesser price than you were promised or pay the $9000 advertising bill.

-If you accept less and sell, you can move on.
-If you hold your ground and refuse to sell, then you must pay your current agent out, find a new agent, and potentially go through the same process again.
+If they accept less and sell, they can move on.
+If they hold their ground and refuse to sell, then they must pay the current agent out, find a new agent, and potentially, go through the same process again.